mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 });
 ```

-> Note: For each component we export `[component]Classes` constant that contains all nested classes for that component.
+> Note: For each component we export a `[component]Classes` constant that contains all nested classes for that component.
 You can rely on this instead of hardcoding the classes.

 ```diff
 +import { outlinedInputClasses } from '@material-ui/core/OutlinedInput';